Lev0n82/TestDriverMCP/README.md

 Yes, via mobile emulators or integration with device farms.

-### Can TestDriver generate tests automatically?
+### Can GRACE generate tests automatically?

 Yes, it explores the app and creates test cases based on UI flows and user interactions.

 ### Can I create tests from natural language prompts?

 Yes.
-You can write high-level instructions in plain language, and TestDriver will interpret and build tests from them.
+You can write high-level instructions in plain language, and GRACE will interpret and build tests from them.

 ### Can it generate tests from user stories or documentation?